Nacho114/swissdef-template/static/markdown/products/philips_fast_response_kit/info_en.md

 ## Features

-- Includes a range of first aid items such as a CPR mask, gloves, scissors, a razor, a gauze pad, and a wipe.
-Designed to assist in the preparation of the patient before defibrillation and CPR, ensuring that the responder has the necessary tools for a quick and efficient emergency response.
+- Philips Fast Response kit: Includes essential first aid items, such as a CPR mask, gloves, safety scissors with a rounded tip to prevent injury, a medical razor, an absorbent towel, and a gauze pad for effective care in emergencies.
+- Designed to assist in the preparation of the patient before defibrillation and CPR, ensuring that the responder has the necessary tools for a quick and efficient emergency response.